aerospike/aerospike-client-nodejs/docs/datamodel.md

 ## Record

 A record is how the data is represented and stored in the database.
 A record represented as an object.
 The keys of the object are the names of the fields (bins) of a record.
 The values for each field can either be Number, String, Array, Buffer or an Object itself.
-Aerospike supports Integer, double, string, bytes, array and map datatypes.
+Aerospike supports integer, double, string, bytes, array and map datatypes.
 All the decimal values with valid fractions `(123.45, 123.4)` will be stored as double in aerospike.
 To store decimal values with 0 fraction as double, [`aerospike.Double()`](aerospike.md#Double).

 Note: Array can contain an array or an object as a value in it.
 Similarly the object can contain an array or an object as a value in it.
 Essentially nesting of arrays in an object, and nesting of objects in an array is allowed.